gauthamdk/shopify-backend-2022/README.md

 `git clone git@github.com:gauthamdk/shopify-backend-2022.git`

-1. From your command line/terminal, navigate to this folder and run `npm run install` to install all the dependencies.
+1. From your command line/terminal, navigate to this folder and the frontend subfolder and run `npm install` to install all the dependencies.

-2. Run `npm run dev` to start the backend server and React frontend.
+2. In the same frontend folder, run `npm run start` to start up the local frontend.

 3. On your browser, go to http://localhost:3000 and the application should be running!

+NOTE: The backend is hosted on Heroku for security purposes due to the environment keys needed to connect to the MongoDB database.

 # Usage